festim-dev/FESTIM/docs/source/devguide/index.rst

 Click `here <https://www.atlassian.com/continuous-delivery/continuous-integration>`_ for more information on CI.

 All the tests can be found in the `test folder <https://github.com/festim-dev/FESTIM/tree/main/test>`_ at the root of the FESTIM repository.

+You need to have the right dependencies installed to test your code (see :ref:`installation<Installation>`).

 .. note::